 Summing up the assignment and emphasize take-home practical tips; participants evaluate the training; volunteer solicits participants' input into assignment final report recommendations.

-The cooperative management evaluates the assignment and together with the Volunteer discusses assignment final report recommendations.
+The cooperative management evaluates the assignment and together with the Volunteer discusses assignment final report recommendations and develop an action plan.

 Volunteer travels back to Kampala